writethedocs/www/docs/conf/australia/2018/workshop-ssg.rst

 =====================================================

-As many documentation teams move towards a docs-as-code workflow, most are turning to static site generators like Sphynx, Jekyll, Hugo, or Gatsby to turn that "code" into user-facing documentation websites.
+As many documentation teams move towards a docs-as-code workflow, most are turning to static site generators like Sphinx, Jekyll, Hugo, or Gatsby to turn that "code" into user-facing documentation websites.

 In this mini-workshop, you’ll get an introduction to the static site generator